 Kalmar Art Museum

-Kalmar Konstmuseum with the Design Archive in Pukeberg, Nybro, is the museum for art and design in Kalmar County.
+Kalmar Art Museum with the Design Archive in Pukeberg, Nybro, is the museum for art and design in Kalmar County.
 The collections cast light upon the development of art and design during the 19th and 20th centuries up until the present day.
-Kalmar Konstmuseum displays temporary art history exhibitions and contemporary art with both regional and national perspectives as well as international art with a special focus on northeastern Europe and the Baltic.
+Kalmar Art Museum displays temporary art history exhibitions and contemporary art with both regional and national perspectives as well as international art with a special focus on northeastern Europe and the Baltic.

 Kalmar Cathedral is one of the few unaltered buildings from Sweden’s period as a great power.
 The interior was laid out according to Evangelical Lutheran tenets with the altar as the focal point.
 The cathedral’s furnishings and fixtures reflect Sweden’s great power period with graves, epitaphs and a splendid baroque altar.
 This altar was designed in 1704 by Nikodemus Tessin, the younger, and depicts the Trinity: Father, Son and Holy Spirit.
 The oldest fixed content in the cathedral is the pulpit, which was created by sculptor Baltzar Hoppenstedt in the mid-17th century.
-It was transferred from the previous Storkyrkan (Great Church).
-The chancel’s floor consists of tombstones from the 17th and 18th centuries, and many of them have great artistic value.
 A door at the side of the chancel leads to the Christopher Chancel, which is named after the city of Kalmar’s patron saint, Saint Christopher.
-The chapel is used for private devotions and smaller church services.
-The cathedral has three church bells, all from the 17th century and obtained from the medieval Storkyrkan.
+The cathedral has three church bells, all from the 17th century and obtained from the medieval Storkyrkan (Great Church).

 Kalmar’s medieval town centre, which today is called Old Town, is located right next to Kalmar Castle.
 Well-preserved 17th and 18th century buildings still remain here, inviting cultural-historical strolls.
 A 1647 fire largely devastated this whole section of town.
 Subsequently Kalmar authorities decided to move the city to Kvarnholmen.
 After much pressure, the population reluctantly moved, and where the old section of town lay, townsmen began building “lustgårdar” (pleasure gardens) for summer use.
 With its winding alleys and small old houses, Old Town allows you to experience the real old Kalmar.
 You can walk here on your own or with a guide.